 Ethiopia has 29.33 and 29.11 million sheep and goats’ population respectively.
 From the total small ruminant population 99.8% of the sheep and nearly all goat population of the country are local breeds (CSA, 2015a).
 They are important components of the livestock sub-sector and sources of cash income, meat, milk, wool, manure and saving or risk distribution for smallholders in different farming systems and agro-ecological zones of the country (Tibbo, 2006; Endeshaw, 2007;Getahun, 2008).
 Small ruminants are also sources of foreign currency (Gebremedhin et al., 2007).
 Moreover, due to their high fertility, short generation interval, adaptation in harsh environment and their ability to reproduce with limited feed, they are considered as investment and insurance (Tsedeke, 2007).

 In Ethiopia, there is a general increase in the demand for sheep and goat meat both for the domestic and export markets.
 However, the supply of small ruminant to both markets is not well strategized as production is not market-oriented.
 Producers sell their animals when they need cash.
 They also sell any available animals, to be available, rather than what the market demands.
 Moreover, there is no livestock market information system that informs farmers which animals are needed, who are the potential buyers, and prices for the different class of animals (Legese et al., 2014).
-Animal diseases, inadequate animal health services, shortage of feed, land, labor and predators are also major constraints of small ruminant production (Desta, 2017)
+Animal diseases, inadequate animal health services, shortage of feed, land, labor and predators are also major constraints of small ruminant production (Desta, 2017).

 Studies on small ruminant production and marketing in the country has been carried out by different researchers (Tsedeke, 2007, Gizaw et al., 2010,Tesfay et al., 2012, Urgessa et al.,2012, Destaet al., 2013,Kidanu et al., 2013, and Legese et al., 2014).
 However, information on factors affecting small ruminant market participation decision and marketed surplus in TahtayAdyaboDistrict, Tigray, Ethiopia is lacking.
 Small ruminant marketing is an important process that has not been investigated in the study area.
 Therefore, studies on small ruminant marketing become necessary to provide essential information on the operation of small ruminant marketing system, to aid effective research, planning and policy formulation.
 Hence, this study was carried out to determine the factors affecting small ruminant market participation decision and marketed surplus.